aai-institute/pyDVL/docs/getting-started/glossary.md

     ][pydvl.influence.torch.influence_function_model.ArnoldiInfluence]
   * [Documentation (torch)][arnoldi]

+### Beta-Shapley { #glossary-beta-shapley }

+Beta-Shapley is a semi-value method that defines weights using a beta distribution, thus effectively implementing an importance sampling scheme that puts weight on marginal utilities for sets of certain sizes, as a function of the parameters of the beta distribution.
+Introduced in [@kwon_beta_2022].

+  * [Implementation
+    ][pydvl.valuation.methods.beta_shapley.BetaShapleyValuation]
+  * [Documentation][semi-values]

 ### Block Conjugate Gradient { #glossary-block-cg }

 A blocked version of [CG][glossary-cg], which solves several linear